-Activity Risks Control in Туре Comments

-place/ Dei Con t RAG

-Frequency/ RAG 1 2 3 Р D

-leaving rapidly, outlining key

-before responsibilities Consider

-alternative for each role. holding team

-interim or events to

-permanent Reports to SMT X X upskill junior

-arrangements and storage of members of

-can be working papers staff (this

-established. on shared may only be

-TC : 1: :1 .1. systems means appropriate

-If individuals that these are accessible to new in specific teams in

-have never

-performed a role, even joiners. non- specialist

-though they may Finance team X X areas).

-be capable there have Standard Λ Λ areas).

-is greater risk Operating Management

-should they Procedures comments:

-need to step up available to new PR to raise at

-to fill a role or joiners.
-CMG to agree

-cover a task ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, whether

-during a period Policy team share there are

-of absence. knowledge and X X certain teams

-methodology at where this

-team meetings. would be a

-good

-approach.

-If workload A business plan, X X There is reporting on progress HFEA could

-exceeds capacity estimating the against the business plan consider

-then timetables for through the oversight of the more

-performance is projects and the CMG, Board and DH.
-See formally

-likely to slip, either in not resources required to section 1. identifying the level of

-meeting deliver them, is capacity

-timescales or formally signed available for

-producing lower off by the Board additional

-quality outputs. in public and activities

-for other activities. quanty outputs. submitted to the (point has

-Business plans DH in January been raised
+Activity Risks Control in e of Тур Monitoring/Assurance/ Comments place/ Dei fence Con RAG Frequency/ RAG 1 2 3 P D risk, formal assessment of the scope to share leaving rapidly, outlining key knowledge and experience with others in the before responsibilities Consider organisation has been performed.
+Where appropriate, alternative for each role. holding team such knowledge and training / experience has been interim or events to shared so that others can deliver key elements of the permanent Reports to SMT X X upskill junior role to keep operations in progress for a suitable time. arrangements and storage of members of can be working papers staff (this established. on shared may only be TO.
+1 1 systems means appropriate If individuals that these are in specific have never accessible to new teams in performed a joiners. non- role, even Finance team X X specialist though they may be capable there have Standard Λ Λ areas). is greater risk Operating Operating Management should they Procedures comments: need to step up available to new PR to raise at to fill a role or joiners.
+CMG to agree cover a task Johners. whether during a period Policy team share there are of absence. knowledge and X X certain teams methodology at where this team meetings. would be a · · good approach.
+Management and staff capacity has been If workload A business plan, X X There is reporting on progress HFEA could aligned to workload. exceeds capacity estimating the against the business plan consider then timetables for through the oversight of the more The resource requirements of organisation for business performance is projects and the CMG, Board and DH.
+See formally as usual has been identified and actual establishment likely to slip, resources section 1. identifying aligned. either in not required to the level of meeting deliver them, is capacity In this alignment, there is an understanding of the timescales or formally signed available for degree of pressure that exists just to deliver business as producing lower off by the Board additional usual and what capacity might therefore be available quality outputs. in public and activities for other activities.
+Danis and all and submitted to the (point has Business plans DH in January been raised